 Do Set Boundaries

 Once you've told your S.O. that you want to end the relationship, it's crucial to set boundaries, says Sherman.
 If you have shared social events coming up, talk about who will attend or if you want to be contacted in the future.
-It can be difficult to know how to navigate the days and weeks following, but she says physical contact should be avoided: "The biggest mistake you can make during a breakup are to have breakup sex with the person."
+It can be difficult to know how to navigate the days and weeks following, but she says physical contact should be avoided: "The biggest mistake you can make during a breakup is to have breakup sex with the person."

 Don't Assume All Responsibility